ThePJB/mad-cities/README.md

 snowkoban in theory would be like its another thing on the scene graph what about use dear imgui?

-1. swap to new rendering thing
+also r to re randomize?
-2. highlight enemy edges for clarity also r to re randomize? maybe get rid of roads or make useful more interesting world gen, what about just pure noise?
+maybe get rid of roads or make useful more interesting world gen, what about just pure noise?